 - Reconfigure the walkway to your front door – In feng shui, it’s considered back luck to have a direct pathway to the house like an arrow towards a target.
 If it’s possible, redirect the pathway to your front door so it’s curved or angled, such as by laying an S-shaped stone path.

 - Install entryway lighting – If you don't have lights on either side of your doorway, install them.
 According to feng shui, lights attract chi energy and luck to your home.

 In a tough market, every dollar counts.
 A real estate agent with a transparent affordable fee (such as ours here at Upside!) and no hidden extra costs will ensure that you know exactly what to budget for when selling a house, and also means more of what you make from the sale stays in your own pocket.

-Thinking of taking that first step?
-Start the conversation with your local, experienced Upside agent in your completely free (and zero obligation) property appraisal for an idea of what your home could be worth.
+Start the conversation with a free (and zero obligation) property appraisal for an idea of what your home could be worth.